Introduction

 -

 A traditional database offers durable storage of data.
 In general, DBSP does store the contents of the data, either for the tables or the defined views.
 DBSP will only store sufficient data to compute the changes.
-DBSP can be configured to store the data for tables and views, but it does not provide a simple mechanism to manipulate or query the data in such tables or views using ad-hoc queries.
+DBSP can be configured to store the data for tables and views.

 -